-Hi my name is Jeremy.
-I LOVE hockey and I am passionate about improving and helping others improve.
+Hi my name is Jeremy Rupke.
 My goal is to break every hockey skill down into easy to understand articles and videos.
 I explain everything step-by-step to help others improve.
 I'm active on Instagram, Facebook and more, you can follow through the links above.

 If you want to learn more about me you can read my about page.
 Thanks for reading and sharing!